 - An older cat may be experiencing dementia and her meows are based in confusion.

-- There’s a health-related cause at the root of the vocalization.
+- There’s a health-related cause for your cat meowing at night.

 - A newly adopted kitten might feel scared in her new environment.